Check out these seven tips, resources and deals for students in Boulder!

 Before you head outdoors on our 155 miles of open space trails, remember our 10 essential tips for enjoying and protecting Boulder's Open Space and Mountain Parks system.
 Read our Open Space tips.

-Get around Boulder and the Metro Denver area for free!
-Boulder’s local HOP bus and all local and regional RTD services will run free fare for youth ages 19 and under.
+Travel around Boulder and the Metro Denver area for free!
+Boulder’s local HOP bus and all local and regional RTD services run free fare for youth ages 19 and under.

 Have Recreation Fun Off-Campus